JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 * Discover and read about how the assembly works
 * Comment on how the assembly works

-* Discover and read about different assembly groups
+* Discover and read about proposals
-* Discover and read different versions of the proposed proposed policy
+* Discover and read about assembly groups

-* Read standard membership agreement (includes code of conduct)

 * Register as a member of the assembly network

 Assembly Member Stories
 -----------------------

+* Agree assembly membership terms and conditions

-*Members encourage other people to join the assembly.*
+*Members may encourage other people to join the assembly.*

 * Encourage other people to join the assembly process

+*Members may create and maintain copies of the proposals*

+* Create and maintain copy of the proposed policy

-*Members propose improvements to the policy proposals.*
+*Members may propose improvements to the policy proposals.*

 * Follow a development branch of proposed energy policy
 * Comment on a version of the proposed energy policy
-* Unfollow a development branch of proposed energy policy

 * Raise objection to version of proposed energy policy
 * Suggest improvement to version of proposed energy policy
 * Resolve objection to version of proposed energy policy
 * Cancel objection to version of proposed energy policy
+* Unfollow a development branch of proposed energy policy

 *Members propose improvements to the assembly process.*

 * Follow a development branch of proposed assembly process
 * Comment on a version of the proposed assembly process
-* Unfollow a development branch of proposed assembly process

 * Raise objection to version of assembly process
 * Suggest improvement to version of assembly process
 * Resolve objection to version of assembly process
 * Cancel objection to version of assembly process
+* Unfollow a development branch of proposed assembly process

+*Members may delegate their vote to another member.*

+* Delegate vote to another member

 *Members may work alone or cluster together in groups around particular concerns.*

 * Join an assembly group
 * Leave an assembly group
 * Create an assembly group

-* Create and maintain branches of the proposed policy

-*Members indicate their degree of satisfaction with proposed energy policy and assembly process.*

-* Approve version of proposed energy policy
-* Disapprove version of proposed energy policy

-* Approve version of proposed assembly process
-* Disapprove version of proposed assembly process

 *Members may leave the assembly.*